uditalias/swamp/README.md

 Type: `Array` Default: `[]`

-You can configure global environment variables in your swamp for easy environment sharing between services, each envoronment variable is accessible through the `process.env` inside your swamp services, note that the `NODE_ENV` can be configure with the `name` key (e.g. `name: 'development'`), if both the `NODE_ENV` and `name` are configured on the same environment, the `name` will determine.
+You can config global environments in your swamp for easy environment params sharing between services, each environment variable is accessible through the `process.env` inside your swamp services, note that the `NODE_ENV` can be configure with the `name` key (e.g. `name: 'development'`), if both the `NODE_ENV` and `name` are configured on the same environment, the `name` will determine.

 Example:
 ```javascript